Virtual Talks on COVID-19 and Recovery

-Stay informed about the latest on the novel coronavirus COVID-19 and prepare for the changed world to come with these upcoming livestream talks and lectures.
-Experts will consider the crisis from dozens of angles, running from architecture to science to considerations of “the other.”
+Stay informed about the latest on the novel coronavirus COVID-19 and prepare for the changed world to come with these upcoming virtual talks and lectures.
+Experts will consider the crisis from angles that run from architecture to science to the “infodemic” of misinformation and conspiracy theories.

 When a Nobel Laureate speaks, who listens?
 Sign up for Thought Gallery’s weekly Curriculum and get the best of smart livestream talks and lectures delivered right to your inbox.